TheArturthur/CoppermindScraper/Cosmere/Order of Skybreakers.md

 ## Trivia
 If [[Rashek\|Rashek]] were to have joined the Knights Radiant he would have made an okay, though not great, Skybreaker.
+Getting a 100% score for Skybreakers on the  requires .

 https://coppermind.net/wiki/Order_of_Skybreakers